WordOps/docs.wordops.net/docs/about/contributing.md

 ### Improve documentation

-All of our documentation is in markdown (.md) files inside the WordOps GitHub project.
+All of our documentation is in markdown (.md) files inside the WordOps Documentation GitHub [project](https://github.com/WordOps/docs.wordops.net).
 All of our [HTML documentation](https://docs.wordops.net) is generated from these files.
 At the top right of each documentation page you will see a pencil, that leads you directly to the markdown file that was used to generated it.
 Don't be afraid to click it and edit any of these documents and submit a GitHub Pull Request with your corrections/additions.

 ## Developers